ISDN (album): The album

 Stylistically, the record features some of the ambience of their previous work, but brings in elements of trip hop, acid jazz and Middle Eastern music.

 The two released versions have different track listings and cover art.
 The limited edition, a 10,000-copy pressing released in December 1994, has a black cover.
-It entered the CIN's Dance Albums Chart at no. 1 on 17 December 1994.
+It entered the CIN's UK Dance Albums Chart at no. 1 on 17 December 1994.

 The later release, which first appeared in June 1995, has a white cover with black writing, and a different track listing.

+Samples

-The album contains numerous references to several films such as Repo Man in "Eyes Pop - Skin Explodes - Everybody Dead" is a line spoken by the character J. Frank Parnell, and the track "It's My Mind That Works" samples Miller saying "you know the way everybody's into weirdness right now?" and "it's all part of a cosmic unconsciousness."
-There are also samples from the sci-fi epic movie Aliens in the track "Far Out Son Of Lung And The Ramblings Of A Madman", along with robotic sounds and laser-fire from the film The Black Hole in the track "Just a Fuckin Idiot", and samples from films Escape from New York, Predator and Exorcist II: The Heretic scattered throughout the record.
+The album contains references to several films; Repo Man in "Eyes Pop - Skin Explodes - Everybody Dead" is a line spoken by the character J. Frank Parnell.
+"It's My Mind That Works" samples Miller saying "you know the way everybody's into weirdness right now?" and "it's all part of a cosmic unconsciousness."
+(Note: :Miller: A lot o' people don't realize what's really going on.
+They view life as a bunch of unconnected incidents and things.
+They don't realize that there's this, like, lattice of coincidence that lays on top of everything.
+Give you an example; show you what I mean: suppose you're thinking about a plate of shrimp.
+Suddenly someone'll say, like, plate, or shrimp, or plate of shrimp out of the blue, no explanation.
+No point in looking for one, either.
+It's all part of a cosmic unconsciousness.

+Otto: You eat a lot of acid, Miller, back in the hippie days?

+Miller: I'll give you another instance: you know how everybody's into weirdness right now?...